tech-learning-collective/katacoda-scenarios/foundations-linux-journey/stdout-standard-out-redirect/step14.md

 magazine
 article</pre>

-The result returned by uniq will contain all the entries unlike the very first example.
+The result returned by `uniq` will contain all the entries unlike the very first example.

-To overcome this limitation of uniq we can use sort in combination with uniq:
+To overcome this limitation of `uniq` we can use `sort` in combination with `uniq`:

 <pre>
 $ sort reading.txt | uniq